-In its 2018/19 Budget, the NSW Government announced $15 million in funding to support innovation and investment in the state's research and development capacity under the Research Attraction and Acceleration Program (RAAP).
+In 2019/20, the NSW Government allocated $16.2 million in funding to support innovation and investment in the State's research and development capacity through the Research Attraction and Acceleration Program (RAAP).

-This includes support for the highly prestigious, high-impact ARC Centres of Excellence Program and critical research infrastructure for our state's universities.
+This includes support for prestigious ARC Centres of Excellence and critical research infrastructure for our state's universities.

 The RAAP also supports science engagement and outreach activities in NSW.
 These strengthen the science and R&D sectors and aim to connect the public with the sciences.
 Initiatives include:

 STEM and Outreach

 A strong research and development capability is a critical driver for innovation in the State's economy.
 Investment by Government, industry and individuals in R&D has long-term benefits which include higher standards of living, economic prosperity, improved social and physical infrastructure and the generation of further knowledge, discoveries and services.